-Give Form to the requester.
-Do not

-send to the IRS.
+Form W-9 Request for Taxpayer Give Form to the Identification Number and Certification requester.
+Do not (Rev. October 2018) send to the IRS.
 Department of the Treasury Internal Revenue Service ► Go to www.irs.gov/FormW9 for instructions and the latest information.
 1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank 2 Business name/disregarded entity name, if different from above 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check only one of the following seven boxes.
-4 Exemptions (codes apply only to bage (certain entities, not individuals; see instructions on page 3): Print or type.
-Specific Instructions on ☐ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership Exempt payee code (if any) ■ Limited liability company.
+Name is required on this line; do not leave this line blank 2 Business name/disregarded entity name, if different from above page 3.
+4 Exemptions (codes apply only to 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): Print or type.
+Specific Instructions on ☐ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership Exempt payee code (if any) Limited liability company.
 Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
-Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
 Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
-Exemption from FATCA reporting code (if any) Other (see instructions) (Applies to accounts maintained outside the U.S.) 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name and address (optional) 8 6 City, state, and ZIP code 7 List account number(s) here (optional) Taxpayer Identification Number (TIN) Part I Enter your TIN in the appropriate box.
+Exemption from FATCA reporting Other (see instructions) (Applies to accounts maintained outside the U.S.) 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name and address (optional) See 6 City, state, and ZIP code 7 List account number(s) here (optional) Taxpayer Identification Number (TIN) Part I Enter your TIN in the appropriate box.
 The TIN provided must match the name given on line 1 to avoid Social security number backup withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other entities, it is your employer identification number (EIN).
 If you do not have a number, see How to get a TIN, later.

 Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Employer identification number
+Also see What Name and Number To Give the Requester for guidelines on whose number to enter.